-There are moments of beauty, what with a asteroid-dodging dogfight, ocean-covered planets, desert worlds (Two of them!
+There are moments of beauty, what with an asteroid-dodging dogfight, ocean-covered planets, desert worlds (Two of them!
 Why two of them?) and a sweeping, Sound of Music-sounding soundtrack.

 Furthermore, the dual-bladed saber of forbidden romance blooms between Hayden Christensen’s Anakin Skywalker and Natalie Portman’s Padme Amidala – both youthful and eye-gougingly beautiful in ever-changing costumes and locales, but with plenty of portentousness previewing the darkness to come.